 buy wine and milk!
 2 Why spend money for what isn’t food, and your earnings for what doesn’t satisfy?
 Listen carefully to me and eat what is good; enjoy the richest of feasts.
 3 Listen and come to me; listen, and you will live.
 I will make an everlasting covenant with you, my faithful loyalty to David.
 4 Look, I made him a witness to the peoples, a prince and commander of peoples.
 5 Look, you will call a nation you don’t know, a nation you don’t know will run to you because of the Lord your God, the holy one of Israel, who has glorified you.

-Discussing the Passages:The Israelites and Isaiah are more than just characters, they have stories and lived experiences.
-The stories of people in Scripture are gifts to us.
-We can steward and honor their stories by understanding them and relating to their experiences.
-Wisdom and growth happens when we glean from the stories and people who have gone before us.
-The questions below will discuss the stories and perspectives of the Israelites, Isaiah, God and you.
-Best way to answer these questions is to imagine yourself in their shoes.
+Discussing the Passages:

 What do you notice about the feast in these passages?
 What imagery, repetition, or patterns stand out to you?